 But he does eventually open the door, although at first, the invasion of his privacy is almost too much.
 At one point, whilst eating chocolate, Isak gets up and turns off the light for just a moment by himself.
-Hilariously, the response of Folke is to adopt one of those miner’s lights which he flashes in Isak’s face.
-After a while, though, Isak begins to relax, going about his life setting mouse-traps, cutting the hair of friends and so on.
+Hilariously, their response of Folke is to adopt one of those miners’ lights which he flashes in Isak’s face.
+After a while, though, Isak begins to relax, going about his life setting mouse traps, cutting the hair of friends and so on.

-Meanwhile, back in his caravan, Folke eats chocolate, throwing the papers on the floor and listening to music on his portable radio.
+Meanwhile, back in his caravan, Folke eats chocolate, throws the papers on the floor and listens to music on his portable radio.
 The music, by the way, is just wonderful, with lush jazz orchestrations, often based simply on bass and saxophone.
-There’s also some wonderful old variety-style numbers sung in Swedish or Norwegian, I’m not sure.
+There are also some wonderful old variety-style numbers sung in Swedish or Norwegian, I’m not sure.

 Crossing the boundaries, however, interferes with the experiment.
 And as one by one, other observers disappear, the success of the experiment becomes more and more dependent on Folke, with increasing surveillance by his supervisor.
 Will their friendship be identified?
 Will he lose his job?